 Ex.
 Use picture clues to identify the beginning of a story.
 Ex.
 Given a story map with the beginning and middle completed, identify the ending.
+LX.
+Given a story map with the beginning and middle completed, identity the ending.
 Level I Students will: EERL.3.5.
 Identify one event from a story.
 Ex.
 Given an array of pictures, choose one that matches something that happened in the story.
 Ex.
 Answering yes or no questions to respond, indicate whether an event was in the story.
 RL.3.6.
 Distinguish their own point of view EERL.3.6.
 Identify personal point of Level IV Students will: from that of the narrator or those of the view about a character or the EERL.3.6.
 Explain personal point of view about a character. characters. narrator.
 Ex.
 State what they like and do not like about a character or narrator in a story.
 Ex.
-Express feelings about a character in the story and indicate why. i i i i i i i i i i i i i i i i i i i Level III Students will: EERL.3.6.
+Express feelings about a character in the story and indicate why.
+Level III Students will: EERL.3.6.
 Identify personal point of view about a character or narrator.
 Ex.
 Answer questions about how the students feel about the character in the story.
 Ex.
 Identify the character in the story that the students feel is most like them.
-Zar lability the orial actor in the steely that the stadente restrict most income Level II Students will: EERL.3.6.
+Level II Students will: EERL.3.6.
 Identify the character telling the story.
 Ex.
 Create a collage to promote a character students like.
 Ex.
-Answer the question, "Which characters do you like in the story?" and support the answer by selecting from three choices ("I like Stuart Little") because: he is small, he drives a car, and he loves his family.").
+Answer the question, "Which characters do you like in the story?" and support the answer by selecting from three choices ("I like Stuart Little because: he is small, he drives a car, and he loves his family.").
 Ex.
 Show feelings about a character using visuals (e.g., happy or sad face).
-Level 1 Contents will Level I Students will: EERL.3.6.
+Level I Students will: EERL.3.6.
 Identify a favorite character in a story.
-Ex.
+Internetien of Knowledge and block Ex.
 Given an array of pictures of characters in the story, select a favorite.
 Integration of Knowledge and Ideas.
 RL.3.7.
 Explain how specific aspects of a EERL.3.7.
 Identify parts of Level IV Students will: text's illustrations contribute to what is illustrations that depict a particular EERL.3.7.
 Identify the part of an illustration that supports mood, setting, or character as described in the text. conveyed by the words in a story (e.g., mood, setting, or character.
 Ex.
-After hearing the teacher read a portion of the text, find the part of the illustration that matches the text. create mood, emphasize aspects of a character or setting).
-Level III Students will: EERL.3.7.
+After hearing the teacher read a portion of the text, find the part of the illustration that matches the text. create mood, emphasize aspects of a mood, setting, or character.
+Lx.
+Alter heating the teacher head a polition of the text, and the part of the indication that matches the text. character or setting).
+Level III Students will: character of setting).
+EERL.3.7.
 Identify parts of illustrations that depict a particular mood, setting, or character.
 Ex.
 Find the part of the illustration that shows that the character is mad (e.g., the face, a fist, red face).
 Ex.
 Find the part of the illustration that shows that the setting is gloomy (e.g., clouds, gray sky, no color).
 Level II Students will: EERL.3.7.
 Use illustrations to describe characters and setting.
 Ex.
 Using an illustration from the text, generate words (character and setting), which are then put into sentences and are repeatedly accessed and used in the classroom (Calhoun's Picture Word Inductive Model [PWIM]).
 Ex.
 Using an illustration of a character from the text, identify words from a list that describes how the character looks in the illustration.
-2 35g a Level I Students will: EERL.3.7.
+Level I Students will: EERL.3.7.
 Identify character or setting in an illustration from the text.
-LENELULIA INCIDENTIAL OF SECURITY III AN INCIDENTIAL INCIDENTIAL CONTROL OF SECURITY OF SE